jacmei/valorant-account-switcher/README.md

 # Valorant Account Switcher

-A simple AutoHotKey script to make logging into different Valorant accounts more convenient.
+A simple AutoHotKey script to make logging into different Valorant accounts more convenient

 ## Prerequisites